U.S. Open at a glance | Federal News Network

 BROOKLINE, Mass.
-(AP) — A brief look at the first round Thursday of the U.S. Open at The Country Club:
+(AP) — A brief look at the second round Friday of the U.S. Open at The Country Club:

+Leading: Collin Morikawa shot 4-under 66 and Joel Dahmen 68 to head into the weekend tied for the lead at 5-under 135.

+Trailing: There’s a five-way tie for third at 4 under, headlined by defending champion Jon Rahm and Rory McIlroy.
+Also there are Aaron Wise, Beau Hossler and Hayden Buckley.

 READ MORE

 BROOKLINE, Mass.
-(AP) — A brief look at the first round Thursday of the U.S. Open at The Country Club:
+(AP) — A brief look at the second round Friday of the U.S. Open at The Country Club:

+Leading: Collin Morikawa shot 4-under 66 and Joel Dahmen 68 to head into the weekend tied for the lead at 5-under 135.

+Trailing: There’s a five-way tie for third at 4 under, headlined by defending champion Jon Rahm and Rory McIlroy.
+Also there are Aaron Wise, Beau Hossler and Hayden Buckley.

 More AP golf: https://apnews.com/hub/golf and https://twitter.com/AP_Sports